 - A generalization of 3 along a wall: If you see two numbers that are adjacent (not diagonal, but sharing a side) to each other and they differ by 3 (such as 4 and 1, or 5 and 2), then all three squares on the other side of the larger number are mines and all three on the other side of the smaller are safe.

 Examples of tropes used in Minesweeper:

-- Anti-Frustration Features: The grid is randomized before your first click, and if that first click happens to be on a mine, it gets randomized again so that first square is empty.
-This is differently programmed for different versions of Minesweeper.
-The Windows version will move a "First-click Mine" to the very top right square without regenerating a board.
-The Vista/Windows 7 makes it so not only is the first square empty, so are all the adjacent squares.
+- Anti-Frustration Features: You cannot die on the first click of a new game, no matter what.
+The grid is randomized before your first click, and if that first click happens to be on a mine, it will either randomize the board again (non-Windows versions) or move the mine to the top right corner (Windows versions).
+Vista and Windows 7 tweak this some more so not only is the first square empty, so are all the adjacent squares.
 Naturally, this is turned off for when you replay the same layout.

 - Bomb Disposal

 - Bowdlerise: As of Windows Vista, you can play Flowersweeper instead, with the mines replaced with flowers.
 This was done in case countries like Laos, which have lots of unexploded bombs left over from past wars that kill innocent people every year, threw a fit about Minesweeper hitting too close to home; Microsoft could simply make Flowersweeper the default in exports of Windows.

 - Cool Shades: Your sole reward for winning.

 - Game Mod: There's a lot of clones of this game, including several odd variants including hexagonal Minesweeper (imagine playing it in a beehive) and spherical Minesweeper.
 It seems in general to be a fairly popular programming exercise, and some version or another is standard on nearly every Linux distribution.

 - "Have a Nice Day" Smile: The player's "avatar", in a way.